Creativity at Startup Speed – What Silicon Valley Teaches About The Importance of Innovation In Business

 To find out how Qmarkets can help you prime your innovation strategy to drive growth and maximize ROI, don’t hesitate to contact us for a free demo today!

-Herman Gyr and Laszlo Gyorffy are partners in the Enterprise Development Group (EDG), an international consulting and training firm headquartered in Silicon Valley.
+Enterprise Development Group (EDG) is an international consulting and training firm headquartered in Silicon Valley.
 EDG specializes in business strategy, innovation best practices, organization design, and leadership development.
 EDG has been running immersion programs for over 10 years with participants including: Airbus, BBC, Danish Broadcasting, Hospital North Zealand – Denmark, ITRI – Taiwan, Johnson and Johnson, Lufthansa, Mayo Clinic, Panera Bread, Philips, Stanford University, Swisscom, Swiss Post, Texas Health Resources, and Universal Music.
 EDG and Qmarkets have worked together on a number of projects over the last 6 years, and continue to use their combined assets to generate business results for many organisations across the globe.